rails/rails/guides/source/active_record_validations.md

 Note that the default error messages are plural (e.g., "is too short (minimum is %{count} characters)").
-For this reason, when `:minimum` is 1 you should provide a personalized message or use `validates_presence_of` instead.
+For this reason, when `:minimum` is 1 you should provide a personalized message or use `presence: true` instead.
 When `:in` or `:within` have a lower limit of 1, you should either provide a personalized message or call `presence` prior to `length`.